alicewy/alicewy.github.io/projects/project-3.md

 <img class="ui centered middle image" width = "35%" src="../images/fridgeeLogo.png">

-This temperature convertor program uses both Java and C to create an interface that requests the user to enter an input in Fahrenheit.
+This temperature converter program uses both Java and C to create an interface that requests the user to enter an input in Fahrenheit.